-Email marketing specialists discovered that if they target the right ad to the right people, especially if those customers have previously engaged with their brand, they can generate a high level of conversions.
-What is email retargeting?
-To put it in layman’s terms, email retargeting is a process of creating marketing campaigns specific to your email subscriber lists.
-By segmenting your subscribers based on their behavior or demographic, you can personalize your campaigns with specific and creative advertising to attract and more importantly convert those people into paying customers.
+Email retargeting creates marketing campaigns specific to your email subscriber lists.
+By segmenting your subscribers based on their behavior or demographic, you can personalize your campaigns with advertising to attract and, more importantly, convert subscribers into paying customers.

-- Export your list of email subscribers; be it based on their activity (subscribers who opened, clicked, etc.) or you can use any other to segment your lists.
+- Export your list of email subscribers based on their activity (subscribers who opened, clicked, etc.) or some other criteria to segment your lists.

 - Add your subscriber’s email lists to the social or ad network of choice.

-- Then your ad or social network will anonymously identify your subscribers using consumer databases and tags the users using cookies.
+- Your ad or social network will anonymously identify your subscribers using consumer databases and tag the users using cookies.

-- Following this, your subscribers will see ads relating to your brand as they browse content online.
+- Your subscribers will see ads relating to your brand as they browse content online.

 - Customer’s demographic by using data on your subscribers’ locations, age, gender, interests, etc.